 Property and equipment are recorded at cost less accumulated depreciation and amortization and accumulated impairment losses.
+Property and equipment under finance leases are stated at the present value of minimum future lease payments.
 Cost includes expenditures that are directly attributable to the acquisition of the asset.
 Depreciation and amortization are recognized over the estimated useful lives of the assets using the following bases and annual rates: